DaveMielke/NBP/b2g/doc/UserInterface/Introduction/dialogs.rst

 Each line of the dialog shows one of the available actions.
 It contains the name of the action, followed by the key combination that would invoke it when not within the chooser.
-To invoke it from within the chooser, press Enter.
+To invoke it from within the chooser, press Center.
+To leave the chooser without invoking an action, press Enter.